Donald Sutherland Movies

 Want to know the best Donald Sutherland movies?
 How about the worst Donald Sutherland movies?
 Curious about Donald Sutherland’s box office grosses or which Donald Sutherland movie picked up the most Oscar® nominations?
 Need to know which Donald Sutherland movie got the best reviews from critics and audiences?
 Well you have come to the right place….because we have all of that information.

-Donald Sutherland (1935-) is an Canadian actor.
-For almost 50 years he has been appearing in blockbuster movies.
+Donald Sutherland (1935-2024) was a Canadian actor.
+For almost 60 years he appeared in blockbuster movies.
 He has successful moved from being a leading man in the 1970s and 1980s to becoming a successful supporting actor in recent years.
 The Canadian Michael Caine!
-His IMDb page shows over 190 acting credits since 1962.
+His IMDb page shows 200 acting credits from 1962 to 2024.
 This page will rank over Donald Sutherland movies.
 Movies will be ranked from Best to Worst in six different sortable columns of information.
 Television shows, shorts, cameos and movies that were not released in theaters in North America were not included in the rankings.

 Drivel part of the page: (1) This Donald Sutherland page comes from a request by Hinto66 & Bern1960 (she’s a Canuck too).
 (2) For the first time ever….we are including stats for VOD (Video on Demand) grosses.
 His The Calling (2014) earned $3 million in revenue through those outlets.
 Wonder when a VOD revenue page will hit the internet?
 (3) And finally….it took over 5 years to reach this mark….but this is our 400th UMR movie page….confetti falling from the ceiling.